timani/ansible-digitalocean/README.md

 export PYTHONPATH=/usr/local/lib/python2.7/site-packages
 ```

-* Copy `vars.yml.dist` to `vars.yml`
+* Create the `vars.yml`

+Copy the `vars.yml.dist` and rename the file to `vars.yml`.
 Please note there is a `.gitignore` directive to exclude the `vars.yml` file so be sure the naming convention is followed if there are any private variables.

 ## Authentication